 After decades of trying to fit into the structure of a patriarchal society, and at a time of grief for the loss of her father and her young husband, Judy Chicago decided to change her name and history.
 In October 1970, she announced her chosen identity with a full-page ad in Artforum, divesting herself of “all names imposed upon her through male social dominance”.
 She proceeded to found the first feminist arts education program in the United States, and then co-found the Feminist Studio Workshop, and the Woman’s Building, celebrating and nourishing the creative growth and recognition of female artists from around the world.
 Judy Chicago: A Retrospective will include prints, films, and other archival materials celebrating Chicago’s pioneering educational role.

 A section will be dedicated to Chicago’s first foray into “central core imagery” imagery, which became central to the conception of The Dinner Party.
 The Reincarnation Triptych (1973) will be presented along with her earliest paintings, including Through the Flower 2 (1973), that openly embraced female sexuality and desire after having received harsh criticism for her series of biomorphic car hoods.

-The Dinner Party (1974-1979), permanently installed in the Brooklyn Museum’s Elizabeth A. Sackler Center for Feminist Art, will be represented by preparatory studies, cartons, drawings, ceramic test plates as well as related archival materials as a project in the making.
+The Dinner Party (1974-1979), permanently installed in the Brooklyn Museum’s Elizabeth A. Sackler Center for Feminist Art, will be represented by preparatory studies, cartoons, drawings, ceramic test plates as well as related archival materials as a project in the making.
 In addition, the film Right Out of History: The Making of Judy Chicago's Dinner Party will be on view, providing visitors to the exhibition an in-depth look at the extensive process involved in creating The Dinner Party.